 The number of eggs and egg quality decline with age so a woman’s age when she freezes her eggs can make a big difference in success rates.
 The older a woman is when she freezes her eggs, the lower the chances of success with each mature egg that is frozen, and generally older women also have fewer eggs to freeze, so doctors generally don’t recommend egg freezing for women over age 38.
 Women in their 20’s and 30’s have the most and best quality eggs, and so the highest subsequent pregnancy rates.
 However, the chance they are going to need to use the eggs later in life is also less, so doctors generally don’t recommend the process for women under age 30.

 Egg freezing is usually done either to preserve eggs when a woman is going to undergo treatment for cancer or other disease that could permanently damage or destroy the eggs (e.g. radiation or chemotherapy), or for a woman who does not have a partner and/or does not yet want to get pregnant but wants to preserve her fertility by freezing eggs for future use.
 Eggs can be kept frozen for many years so that when the woman wants to use the eggs they can be thawed, fertilized with her partner’s sperm (or donor sperm if she has no partner) and the resulting embryo(s) transferred into the uterus, usually 5 days later after the fertilization procedure.

-Insurance rarely covers egg freezing.
+Insurance rarely covers egg freezing or embryo freezing costs.
 Several employers have begun covering the process but coverage remains rare.
 Additional costs include annual egg storage fees plus the cost of in vitro fertilization (IVF) and embryo transfer when the eggs are eventually used.
-Most ARC Fertility member clinics offer egg freezing packages, and by using ARC Fertility Financing, patients can access this treatment with an affordable monthly payment plan.
+Most ARC Fertility member clinics offer affordable egg freezing packages, and by using ARC Fertility Financing, patients can access this treatment with an affordable monthly payment plan.